ethosdev/ethosdev.github.io/beacon-chain.md

 The epoch boundary block at Slot 96 is proposed and contains attestations for the Epoch 2 checkpoint.
 The number of attestations for the Epoch 2 checkpoint now reaches the ⅔ supermajority.
 This causes the justification of the Epoch 2 checkpoint, and thus the finality of the previously justified Epoch 1 checkpoint.
 The finality of Slot 32 immediately causes the finality of all blocks preceding it.
 When finalizing a checkpoint, there is no limit to the number of blocks that can be finalized.
 Although finality is only computed at epoch boundaries, attestations are accumulated at each block, as described in alternate narratives "What could have happened from genesis to the head" below.

-All the crosslinks contained in the beacon blocks from Slot 1 to Slot 32, would lead to the finality of the shard chains.
-In other words, a shard block is finalized when it is crosslinked into a beacon block that is finalized.
-A crosslink by itself is insufficient to finalize a shard block, but contributes to the shard chain’s fork choice.

 ### What could have happened from genesis to the head

 With the same illustration, here is a storyline that could have been observed from genesis.
 All the proposers from Slot 1 until Slot 63 propose a block, and these appear on-chain.
 With each block in Epoch 1, its checkpoint (block at Slot 32) accumulates attestations from 55% of validators.
 The block at Slot 64 is proposed and it includes attestations for the Epoch 1 checkpoint.
 Now, 70% of validators have attested to the Epoch 1 checkpoint: this causes its justification.
 The Epoch 2 checkpoint (Slot 64) accumulates attestations throughout Epoch 2 but does not reach the ⅔ supermajority.
 The block at Slot 96 is proposed and it includes attestations for the Epoch 2 checkpoint.
 This leads to reaching the ⅔ supermajority and the justification of the Epoch 2 checkpoint.
 Justifying the Epoch 2 checkpoint finalizes the Epoch 1 checkpoint and all prior blocks.